Last reviewed 19 May 2021

 From 18 January 2021, those who intend to travel to England, Scotland, or Wales, and UK nationals returning home from travel abroad, must provide evidence of a negative Covid-19 test result taken up to three days before departure.
 They must also self-isolate when they enter the UK from any foreign country except Ireland, unless they have a valid exemption.

-Research into Covid-19 vaccines is being carried out as a priority all around the world, the hope being that a successful vaccine, in combination with more effective treatments for people who are infected with the virus, will be the quickest way to help return the world to some form of normality.
+Research into Covid-19 vaccines has been carried out all around the world, the hope being that successful vaccines, in combination with more effective treatments for people who are infected with the virus, is the best way to help return the world to some form of normality.

-COVID-19: the Green Book, Chapter 14a — containing details of both vaccines, precautions for use, side-effects, etc
+COVID-19: the Green Book, Chapter 14a — containing details of vaccines, precautions for use, side-effects, etc

 COVID-19 Vaccination: Information for Healthcare Practitioners — containing details on the programme for GPs and other healthcare practitioners